 Alternators are installed in automobiles to power the electrical system once the engine is turned on.
 It is driven by the crankshaft through the serpentine belt.
 Another function of an alternator is that it charges the battery after ignition.
 If your car has a faulty alternator, then it could drain your battery since it is not charging properly.

 Driving short distances is also a cause for draining your battery.
 An alternator needs some time to charge your car battery after ignition.
 As such, short trips are bad for your car battery since they will not fully recover.
-You should leave your car running for at least 10 minutes after a short trip to avoid draining it overnight.
+You should leave your car running for at least 10 minutes after a short trip to avoid car battery dies overnight,

 Cause #5: Age